-2.3 First Year Experience (FYE) Orientation Course
+2.3 Flashes 101 Orientation Course

-The First Year Experience (FYE) course (US 10097/CCS 00005) is a great class to help the CCS student to transition into college and to learn how college classes are different from high school.
-FYE is designed to assist students in making a successful academic transition to the university the academic requirements of the university and the CCS program.
+Flashes 101 course (CCS 00005) is a great class to help the CCS student to transition into college and to learn how college classes are different from high school.
+This course is designed to assist students in making a successful academic transition to the university through coursework, practicing time management and organization skills, and with lots of opportunities to meet other freshman at KSU.
+Faculty and student instructors, academic advisors and professional staff assist students in understanding Kent State's expectations for a university community, as well as the academic requirements of the university and the CCS program.